1929651_36341860320_9374_n_36341860320.jpg

 About

-"You don't sound like anyone else," said Danny Thompson - legendary bass player for Nick Drake and Joe Strummer - about English producer Conil.
+“You don’t sound like anyone else,” said Danny Thompson - legendary bassist for Nick Drake and Joe Strummer - about English producer Conil, whose blues-infused alternative rock defies easy categorisation.

-Tchad Blake, the renowned audio engineer for Tom Waits and Elvis Costello, echoed Thompson's sentiment, declaring, "Strange Part of the Country is an awesome album!
-I still listen to it."
+Tchad Blake, sonic architect for Tom Waits and Elvis Costello, agreed: “Strange Part of the Country is an awesome album.
+I still listen to it.”

 SS34829_34829_42654102EDIT.jpg